 For packet sending over the routed network, the IP address of destination network required.
 If the destination address belongs to the same network, and then the source does not use the default gateway.
 The host applies AND operation for determining the network address.
 I have already discussed the AND operation in my earlier article ANDing and Determining Network Address.

 If the destination belongs to the same network, then the source device uses its ARP cache for the MAC address of the destination.
 If the MAC address not listed in the ARP cache then the source generates an ARP request to acquire the MAC address to complete the packet sending to the destination.

 When a packet completed, router send it to the destination.
 If the destination network address belongs to a different network, then source consults its ARP cache for gateway MAC address, if the MAC address listed in the ARP cache the source forwards the packet to its default gateway.

 The MAC address is not listed in ARP cache of Laptop 0; So Laptop 0 generate ARP request for acquiring the MAC address of the default gateway.
 When Laptop 0 received MAC address then the Laptop 0 encapsulates the layer3 Packet into layer2 frames and sends it to Layer1.
 The Layer 1 send Layer 2 frame in the shape of an Ethernet frame (0 and 1).

 The IPv6 also uses a similar procedure for IPv6 packets.
 But in place of the ARP process, IPv6 address resolution uses ICMPv6 Neighbor Solicitation and Neighbor Advertisement messages.
-IPv6-to-MAC address mapping is kept in a table similar to the ARP cache, called the neighbor cache.
+IPv6-to-MAC address mapping is kept in a table similar to the ARP cache, called the neighbour cache.